mschwartz/silkjs.org/templates/getting-started.md

 If you've installed SilkJS on a Linux server, you might try out the /usr/local/bin/systat.js program to see that it's quite possible to implement full-blown ncurses based console UI applications.

-Now that you've read about how SilkJS works, you might want to check out the HTTP server documentation.
+Now that you've read about how SilkJS works, you might want to check out the HTTP server documentation, the demos, and the online API documentation.